Vision, Values and our Logo

 To serve our community and provide a welcoming atmosphere where the spirit of togetherness flows throughout.
 Where all members have the same care for one another, share a love of learning and instil a ‘can do’ culture.
 We desire that all our children fulfil their potential and enter their next phase of education as confident, knowledgeable and well-rounded individuals.

-Our vision is based on three words: Enjoy.
+Our vision is affiliated to these three words: Enjoy.
 Achieve.
 Believe.
-These words describe our goal for anyone who joins our school community and becomes a member of Team Thurton.
+These words describe our ambition for anyone who joins our school community and becomes a member of Team Thurton.

 - Members benefit and enjoy activities and occasions individually and collectively